Unlearning Comparator: A Visual Analytics System for Comparative Evaluation of Machine Unlearning Methods: Case Study

 \subsubsection{Misclassification Patterns (Finding 3)}

-\rev{After tuning the hyperparameters for each MU method, they became particularly interested in how confident each method was in its predictions for the forget class versus the retain classes (\taskref{T3}).
-To investigate this, they used the \emph{Prediction Matrix} (\figref{finding3}).} \rev{They found that most methods produced stable outputs (i.e., proportions closely matched their corresponding confidence) for the retain classes.} However, the methods showed distinct differences in the forget class.
+After tuning the hyperparameters for each MU method, they became particularly interested in how confident each method was in its predictions for the forget class versus the retain classes (\taskref{T3}).
+To investigate this, they used the \emph{Prediction Matrix} (\figref{finding3}).
+They found that most methods produced stable outputs (i.e., proportions closely matched their corresponding confidence) for the retain classes.
+However, the methods showed distinct differences in the forget class.
 While FT, GA, and SCRUB (\figref{finding3}B, D, and E) all yielded stable outputs, their prediction patterns diverged: FT and SCRUB were similar to the retrained model (\figref{finding3}A), whereas GA's were not.
-Notably, RL and SalUn (\figref{finding3}C and F), both relying on random labeling, exhibited a clear mismatch between predicted proportions and confidence for the forget class \rev{(i.e., the brightness contrast between the two triangles in the first-row cells).
-This mismatch highlights an issue of poor confidence calibration~\cite{guo2017calibration}; such a model appears decisive due to high prediction proportions, while its low confidence values indicate internal uncertainty, leading to unreliable decisions in high-stakes domains such as medical diagnosis.}
+Notably, RL and SalUn (\figref{finding3}C and F), both relying on random labeling, exhibited a clear mismatch between predicted proportions and confidence for the forget class (i.e., the brightness contrast between the two triangles in the first-row cells).
+This mismatch highlights an issue of poor confidence calibration~\cite{guo2017calibration}: \rev{high prediction proportions can mask low confidence, so these signals should be treated as diagnostic indicators and validated or calibrated} before informing high-stakes decisions such as medical diagnosis.